GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/03I_BreakAndContinue.md

   - Emit the corresponding opcodes for popping the loop local variables off the stack:
     - 0: Emit nothing.
     - 1: Emit `OP_POP`.
     - 2 or more: Emit `OP_POPN`, followed by a byte operand `2 - 255`.
       *Aside:* this is fine since we can't have more than 255 local variables without overflowing the stack anyways.

 ## Putting It All Together

 - In `whileStatement()`,
   - Declare and initialize a new LoopInfo struct, before compiling the expression conditional.
     You can do this any time before the body statement is compiled as long as you record `loopStart` to be here.
 I did so to make it clear that *the conditional is the loop start*.
-Any continues statements jump to the evaluation of the conditional.
+Any continue statements jump to the evaluation of the conditional.
-  - After all the bytecode relating to `while` has been emitted, call endLoopInfo.
+  - After all the bytecode relating to `while` has been emitted, call `endLoopInfo()`.
     The conditional is popped either before execution of the body statement or just after the loop is exited.
 If we're breaking from the while loop, there is no extra conditional on the stack.
 We should skip past the tail `OP_POP`.

 - In `forStatement()`,
   - Declare and initialize a new LoopInfo struct *after* compiling the increment statement.
     This is necessary.
 When we `continue` from a for loop, we want to go to the increment statement (if any) first before returning to conditional evaluation.
-  - We call endLoopInfo before the opcode for popping the iteration variable is emitted.
+  - We call `endLoopInfo()` before the opcode for popping the iteration variable is emitted.
 Any breaks should go here so that the for loop can clean up after itself.

 - Create new statement function `breakStatement()`:
   - If there is no existing loop, throw an error.